resv/CUSTOM-SCRIPTS/PROGRAM INITIALIZER SCRIPTS/Twitch Stream mode initializers/README.md

-# Opening a set or programs for Twitch streaming
+# Opening a set of programs for Twitch streaming
 By: Adam Kim

 GitHub: Resv